Third Biennial John Dos Passos Society Conference

-Please send an English-language abstract of 250-300 words and a brief CV to both Aaron Shaheen and Mário Avelar at firstname.lastname@example.org and email@example.com respectively by January 31st, 2018.
+Please send an English-language abstract of 250-300 words and a brief CV to both Aaron Shaheen and Mário Avelar at email@example.com and firstname.lastname@example.org respectively by our extended deadline, February 14, 2018.
 Graduate students must submit a full paper by February 28th in order to be considered for supplemental travel funds.
 Make note of any A/V requests in your abstract.
 Please note that the conference will be exclusively in English.

 February 28th: Full paper deadline for graduate students wishing to be considered for travel funding

 March 15th: Registration opens